-Understanding a Premium Only Plan (POP)
+What is a Premium Only Plan (POP)?

 A POP also benefits employers because it’s an easy way to make your benefits program even more competitive – plus it reduces your total taxable payroll.